Ravens cut their roster down with flurry of moves, but still have much work to do Saturday

 A day after he started against the Saints, Zuttah was let go and the Ravens acquired Bergstrom, a 31-year-old joining his fourth team in three seasons, to provide depth along the interior of their offensive line.
 Bergstrom, a third-round pick by the Oakland Raiders in 2012, has made four career starts, one at right guard and three at center.

-The Ravens also terminated the contracts of five other vested veterans: quarterback Thaddeus Murray, running back Bobby Rainey, wide receiver Griff Whalen, cornerback Trevin Wade and, maybe most notably, tight end Larry Donnell.
+The Ravens also terminated the contracts of five other vested veterans: quarterback Thaddeus Lewis, running back Bobby Rainey, wide receiver Griff Whalen, cornerback Trevin Wade and, maybe most notably, tight end Larry Donnell.
 Donnell offered a good red-zone target for a team thin on big and physical receivers, but he struggles as a blocker and doesn’t provide much on special teams.

 Along with Reynolds and Taliaferro, whose transition to fullback this summer never gained traction, the Ravens waived 10 others: wide receiver C.J.
 Board; offensive linemen De’Ondre Wesley, Jarell Broxton, Roubbens Joseph, Derrick Nelson and Jarrod Pughsley; outside linebacker Randy Allen; safety Otha Foster; punter Kenny Allen; and long snapper Taybor Pepper.

-Note: Editor's note: An earlier version of this article had Thaddeus Lewis' name incorrect.